Midnight-Wolf37/arccw_exoticarmspack/README.md

 Take on the world and turn heads of gun enthusiasts with Exotic Arms.

-Requires Arctic's Customizeable Weapons (ArcCW) base and the Gunsmith Offensive (GSO) to work properly.
+Requires Arctic's Customizeable Weapons (ArcCW) base and Gunsmith Offensive (GSO) to work properly.

 Current Version: